My Best Chocolate Chip Cookies are my favorite wheat-based chocolate chip cookies. This typical Tollhouse Cookie is so good, but there's a trick.

 - Bake for 8-10 minutes or until the cookies are beginning to brown slightly.

-- If you take them out at this time, they will be chewy.
+- Note: If you take them out when they are barely starting to brown, they will be chewy.
 Or, if you prefer crunchy cookies, bake them until they are entirely brown (2-3 minutes more than for chewy cookies).